 Dharma As A Way Of Living

-Which behaviors and attitudes are considered dharmic?
+Which behaviours and attitudes are considered dharmic?

 So far we have looked at dharma as the underlying purpose behind our day-to-day tasks, and we have looked at the universal dharma of God-realisation.
 Now we will look at dharma as a lifestyle and a code of conduct.
-This section is all about the practical qualities and behaviors we can embrace in order for dharma to take root in our lives.
+This section is all about the practical qualities and behaviours we can embrace in order for dharma to take root in our lives.